tifandotme/see-corp/readme.md

 ## Assignment Directions

 - See the mockup folder for examples, try your best to make your pages matches with the mockup such as color, header texts, sizes and others (description text like lorem ipsum may different)
+- **Remove all sea atributes** from your final result such as logo, company name or address.
 - Apply best practices on naming project folders, HTML, CSS and JS conventions
 - You **may use** Bootstrap framework for CSS and Javascript.
 - You **may use** images, fonts, and starter CSS in the assets folder